blaszczyk/scopevisio_coding_challenge/README.md

 * if successful, the generated documentation can be found in the `docs` folder

 ## TODO
-* code formatting / lint
+An incomplete list of improvements to make the application product-ready
+* versioning
 * CI/CD
 * security (OWASP 10)
+* code formatting / lint
 * logging
 * UI tests
+* UX